radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/account-settings/update-account.md

 ---
 # Account Settings

 This guide provides an overview of how to update your account settings and manage your API tokens.
+Users can generate API tokens for applications that are required to connect to Environment Operations Center without logging in.

 ## Getting started